Digital Sustainability in IT & Telecommunications

 • Local DNS and identity management

-Why it matters: You choose the energy source, control data location, set security policies, and avoid vendor lock-in.
+Why it matters: You choose the energy source, control your data location, set your security policies, and avoid vendor lock-in and get help developing also business models for sustainable growth in general.

 2. Energy-Conscious Architecture